What is PBIS at Lee County High School?

 - The reward cycle lasts for nine weeks (grading cycle)

-- PBIS Students of the Month-- Monthly, teachers nominate a student in their class they believe exhibits Trojan PRIDE (preparation, respect, integrity, dependability and excellence) and give the PBIS coordinator a brief explanation as to why the student deserves to be recognized.
-The six Students of the Month (two from each grade level) are announced during announcements on the last Thursday of the month.
-Students are then treated to a lunch with the admin team provided by Pizza Hut, a free slushie from the school store, a certificate, and a $10 subway gift card.
-Their picture is taken and placed in the Lee County Ledger and posted on social media.
-PBIS Pizza Reward-Students who randomly do good deeds are picked for Pizza Reward.
+- PBIS Students of the Month - Every month teachers nominate a student in their class that they believe exhibits Trojan PRIDE (preparation, respect, integrity, dependability and excellence) and give the PBIS coordinator a brief explanation as to why the student deserves to be recognized.
+The PBIS team selects six Students of the Month (two from each grade level) from the nominations.
+Students are then treated to a lunch with the admin team, a certificate, and their picture on social media, in the Lee County Ledger, and on the PBIS Bulletin Board in the 400 Hallway.
+All students that are nominated for Student of the Month receive a ticket to receive ice cream, a PunchABunch prize, or an item in the campus shop.

 PBIS Interventions